KrisztaT/bookswap/README.md

 [BookSwap Deployed Server](https://bookswap-server-kt-2962369e5914.herokuapp.com/)

 Note: To facilitate easier identification throughout the documentation, updates,changes and tasks specific to Part B of the project are marked with the 'B' identifier.
+Tip: When using the application, incorporating data from https://openlibrary.org/ for book-related information, including URLs, is the easiest way.
+However, please note that during peak usage periods of openlibrary, images fetched from this source might occasionally experience loading delays.

 ## B - Installation Guide